-Another then-unlikely element of Bismarck Cross was the role of a major new character, CPT Sandy Koppel, who was making her career in the Army and was seeking ever more challenging and dangerous missions, but who, of course, was running into the boys-only club that then prevented women in all the services from participation in combat.
-Again calling on my network of military friends, I asked a lieutenant-colonel serving in the Pentagon to evaluate CPT Koppel’s service record as I constructed it for the book, and he was almost purple with rage when I suggested that she might have been assigned to test female leadership of an infantry platoon.
-My friend is a kind-hearted man, but also a warrior battle-tested in Vietnam, where, as a platoon leader himself, he earned his Combat Infantryman’s Badge and other decorations.
+Another then-unlikely element of Bismarck Cross was the role of a major new character, Army Capt.
+Sandy Koppel, who was making her career in the Army and was seeking ever more challenging and dangerous missions, but who, of course, was running into the boys-only club that then prevented women in all the services from participation in combat.
+Again calling on my network of military friends, I asked a lieutenant colonel serving in the Pentagon to evaluate Capt.
+Koppel’s service record as I constructed it for the book, and he was almost purple with rage when I suggested that she might have been assigned to test female leadership of an infantry platoon.
+My friend, who retired as a full colonel, is a kind-hearted man, but also a warrior battle-tested in Vietnam, where, as a platoon leader himself, he earned his Combat Infantryman’s Badge and other decorations.
 He could not imagine, literally could not imagine, a United States Army in which women officers would also “lead from the front” in battle.
 So, though I didn’t query him after Desert Storm and Operation Iraqi Freedom, I could sympathize with his 1980s beliefs about women in ground combat.
-Even so, I put Sandy Koppel and then-CPT Max Moss in combat at the end of the novel, when everything depended on their ability to survive and prevail.
+Even so, I put Sandy Koppel and then-First Lieutenant Max Moss in combat at the end of the novel, when everything depended on their ability to survive and prevail.

 Prevailing was and is a trait that men like Max Moss have in common; I have known a handful of such men, and they always seem to succeed where others fail.
 This too is a reality that often seems difficult for many people to accept, maybe because equality not merely of opportunity but of outcomes is so common a belief nowadays.
 People are of course not equal, and never have been, except in our Constitutional terms, and so it is that Max, despite owning traits that hamper him as much as help him, finds ways to do what others cannot, or will not.